-The Wisconsin Lutheran College Sport & Exercise Science major combines a robust interdisciplinary education in the health sciences and liberal arts with diverse hands-on experience in a wide range of laboratory, clinical, and field venues.
-Successful completion of this major prepares graduates for lives of servant leadership in a wide range of professions (personal training, cardiac rehabilitation, etc.).
+The Wisconsin Lutheran College Sport & Exercise Science major combines a strong interdisciplinary education rooted in Christian values in the health sciences and liberal arts with diverse hands-on experience in a wide range of laboratory, clinical, and field venues.
+Students will develop communication, interpersonal, critical thinking skills and Christian compassion to effectively interact with future clients.
+Successful completion of this major prepares graduates for lives of servant leadership in a wide range of professions and graduate school.

-A major in Sport and Exercise Science consists of at least 43-44 credits: a core of 27-28 credits, 13 collateral credits, and 15 elective credits.
+A major in Sport and Exercise Science consists of at least 47-48 credits: a core of 32-33 credits and 15 elective credits.
+Students must also take 13 collateral credits.

-A. Core courses: BIO 202, 225, 255, 365, PED 315, SPE 325, 425, 490.
+A. Core courses: BIO 202, 225, 255, 365, PED 315, SPE 200, 325, 425, 450, 490.